Understanding the National Health Insurance (NHI) Bill

 Crucially, by preventing those who can afford it from using their medical scheme cover, and forcing them into the NHI system, this approach will also have the effect of increasing the burden on public funding which taxpayers need to cover.
 We believe that limiting the rights of citizens to purchase additional health insurance, after they have contributed to the NHI is not necessary to achieve the objectives of the NHI.
 It would also be globally unprecedented as in virtually every other country with some form of NHI, citizens are free to purchase additional private health insurance cover, including cover that overlaps with services covered by the national system.

 We are seeking every opportunity for constructive engagement with the National Department of Health and the Presidency to highlight areas that need to be amended to prevent violations of the constitutional rights for medical scheme members and all citizens.
+At the same time we will take the necessary steps to ensure that the rights of medical scheme members are not compromised as we seek to broaden access to healthcare for all South Africans.

-A restriction on choice of medical scheme cover is not dissimilar to limiting the rights of citizens to purchase private education for their children or private security, on the basis that the public system already provides state schooling and security services.
+A restriction on choice of medical scheme cover is not dissimilar to limiting the rights of citizens to purchase private education for their children or private security, on the basis that the public system already provides state schooling and police services.

 We are very concerned that there are substantial risk and harms that this approach of limiting the role of medical schemes will cause.
 We are of the view that an integrated health financing model which will build on the current (but transformed) health system would facilitate achievement of UHC for South Africa faster and in a less risky manner to the economy, and the national health system in general.